Revisiting McFadden's correction factor for sampling of alternatives in multinomial logit and mixed multinomial logit models: Introduction

 \section{Introduction}

-Recent works in transportation, environmental economics and marketing \citep{Dalyetal2014,guevara2013sampling,Guevara2013,von2018estimation,SINHA2018,keane2012estimation} have renewed interest in the sampling of alternatives in the context of discrete choice modelling.
-A sampling of alternatives reduces the computational challenge of evaluating the denominator of the logit choice probability for large choice sets by only making use of a smaller subset of sampled alternatives including the chosen alternative.
-The benefit of sampling of alternatives stems from a significant reductions in estimation time of large-scale choice models.
-To correct for the resulting overestimation of the choice probability a correction factor has to be applied to the utility functions of the sampled alternatives. \citet{mcfadden1978modeling} has already proved for multinomial logit (MNL) models that an application of a sampling correction results into consistent parameter estimates.
-McFadden's correction factor ensures consistency of parameter estimates under a wide range of sampling protocols, including importance sampling.
-A special sampling protocol discussed by McFadden is uniform conditioning, which assigns the same sampling probability and therefore correction factor to each alternative in the sampled choice set.
-Since a constant is added to each alternative's utility under uniform conditioning, the correction factor cancels out but consistent parameter estimates are still obtained.
+Recent works in transportation, environmental economics and marketing \citep{Dalyetal2014,guevara2013sampling,Guevara2013,keane2012estimation,SINHA2018,Tsoleridis2021,von2018estimation} have renewed interest in the sampling of alternatives in the context of discrete choice modelling.
+Sampling of alternatives reduces the computational challenge of evaluating the denominator of the logit choice probability for large choice sets by only making use of a smaller subset of sampled alternatives including the chosen alternative.
+The benefit of sampling alternatives stems from a significant reduction in the estimation time of large-scale choice models.
+Evaluating the logit formula over a subset of alternatives by default overestimates the choice probability which in turn may have unintended consequences for estimating model parameters. \citet{mcfadden1978modeling} already proved for multinomial logit (MNL) models that an application of a sampling correction to the utility function of the sampled alternatives results in consistent parameter estimates.

 Most discrete choice applications nowadays apply model specifications beyond MNL.
-Models from the Multivariate Extreme Value (MEV) family, such as the nested logit model \citep{Daly1987}, and mixed multinomial logit (MMNL) models \citep{ReveltTrain1998} have become state of the art. \cite{Guevara2013} and \cite{guevara2013sampling} have proved that \citet{mcfadden1978modeling}'s result forms only a part of the solution to implement sampling of alternatives within these more advanced models.
-Consistent parameter estimates can be obtained when in addition to McFadden's correction term the analyst also corrects for the imperfect representation of the LogSum in MEV in the sampled model and the latent nature of individual-level parameters in MMNL.
+Models from the Multivariate Extreme Value (MEV) family, such as the nested logit model \citep{Daly1987}, and mixed multinomial logit (MMNL) models \citep{ReveltTrain1998} have become state of the art. \cite{Guevara2013} and \cite{guevara2013sampling} have proved that \citet{mcfadden1978modeling}'s proposed correction factor forms only a part of the solution to implement sampling of alternatives within these more advanced models.
+Consistent parameter estimates can be obtained when in addition to McFadden's correction term, the analyst also corrects for the imperfect representation of the LogSum in MEV in the sampled model and the latent nature of individual-level parameters in MMNL.